liqd/adhocracy3/docs/source/Code_Review_Process.rst

 1. The author chooses a reviewer and contacts her in person or by any means preferred by both.

+   All documentation of the pull request must be contained in the commit log (short and long commit messages).
+Any documentation to the PR as a whole is appended to the commit log in an empty commit (``git commit --allow-empty``).

 2. The reviewer checks out the branch to be reviewed, and makes changes and comments in the working copy.